India targets China's dominance in mobile phones

 Micromax Informatics is one of those challengers.
 It entered the mobile handset business in 2008.
 In just two years it grew to become one of India's biggest makers of cheaper phones, known as feature phones.

-Despite that growth, Micromax co-founder Rajesh Agarwal, says it is hard to compete with Chinese smartphone makers.
+Despite that growth, Micromax co-founder Rajesh Agarwal says it is hard to compete with Chinese smartphone makers.

 When his firm launches a new phone, he can hope to sell about a million units in India.
 But a Chinese phone maker can sell 10 million phones, or more, which gives them a big cost advantage.